 The similarity engine also allows the identification of duplicate or near-duplicate files without depending on specific keywords.

-Giuffrida said the software could be
+Giuffrida said the software

 "We want to show customers what they don't know they don't know about their file repositories," he said.